oceanprotocol-archive/tech-spikes-2017-to-2019/25-decentralized-re-encryption/README.md

 - The seller has to re-generate and distribute the decryption key everytime someone asking for a download.
 - It tightly coupled to IPFS
-- It is not clean when the seller sends the decryption key.
+- It is not clear when the seller sends the decryption key.

 # Conculsion